steve3424/CarND-MPC-Project/WRITEUP.md

 Now I will go through the MPC code that actually solves the optimization problem.
 This code is found in "MPC.cpp".

 First I set the 'N' and 'dt' variables determining the amount of timesteps in the future to project as well as the distance of these timesteps.
 I settled on the values 'N=10' and 'dt=0.1'.
-I primarily experimented with the N values.
-When I went very small, N=2, the vehicle did not move very much.
-Here is a short video of the results:
+I experimented with roughly 4 different combinations of 'N' and 'dt' values: small N small dt, small N large dt, large N small dt, and large N large dt.
+I wanted to see what would happen with fairly extreme values.
+Here are a few short videos of how these different 'N' and 'dt' values affected the behavior of the vehicle:

+N = 2, dt = 0.01
+SMALL-SMALL VIDEO

+N = 2, dt = 2.0
+SMALL-LARGE VIDEO

+N = 30, dt = 0.1
+LARGE-SMALL VIDEO

+N = 30, dt = 3.0
+LARGE-LARGE VIDEO

+And here is what happened with the final values that I settled on:

+N = 10, dt = 0.1
+GOLDILOCKS VIDEO

+I used 3 basic elements in my cost function.
+First I added the CTE and the EPSI values as well as a reference velocity of 100 to prevent the vehicle from stopping.
+I increased the multiplicative factor until the vehicle was able to make it around the track.
+Second I added the actuator values to minimize the use of the actuators.
+I didn't add too much of a multiplicative factor as I didn't want to penalize the use of actuators too much.
+Finally I added a penalty for having too big of a difference between successive actuator use.
+This helped smoothe the projected path.

+COST_FUNCTION IMG